 (THIS POST MAY CONTAIN AFFILIATE LINKS HOWEVER, I WILL NEVER RECOMMEND ANYTHING THAT I DO NOT BELIEVE IN OR USE MYSELF.
 YOU CAN READ MORE ABOUT MY DISCLOSURE POLICY HERE)

-INTIMACY AFTER A C-SECTION DELIVERY
+SEX AFTER A C-SECTION DELIVERY

 Although the topic of sex can be an extremely uncomfortable and embarrassing subject for most people to discuss, it is something completely natural.
 I also believe that being prepared and knowing what to expect can take a ton of pressure off of you and your partner during your first sexual experience postpartum.